paviro/MMM-Facial-Recognition/README.md

 		//Module set used for strangers and if no user is detected
 		defaultClass: "default",
 		//Set of modules which should be shown for every user
-		forAllClass: "for_all"
+		everyoneClass: "everyone"
 	}
 }
 ```

 In order for this module to do anything useful you have to assign custom classes to your modules.
 The class `default` (if you don't change it) is shown if no user is detected or a stranger.
-The class `for_all` (if you don't change it) is shown for all users.
+The class `everyone` (if you don't change it) is shown for all users.
 To specify modules for a certain user, use their name as classname.

 ```
 {